-21. Electronic Documentation: Upon completion of the required improvements, provide As-Built Plans to the County Engineer in TIFF format, and provide final Drainage and Geotechnical reports, and structural wall calculations to the County Engineer in PDF format.
+15. Electronic Documentation: Upon completion of the required improvements, provide As-Built Plans to the County Engineer in TIFF format, and provide final Drainage and Geotechnical reports, and structural wall calculations to the County Engineer in PDF format.

-Office of the County Surveyor:
+Office of the County Surveyor

-- 22. All survey monuments must be set prior to the filing the Parcel Map. - 23.
-Situs addressing for the project shall be coordinated with the County Surveyors Office prior to filing the Final Map.

-24. Prior to filing the Parcel Map, a letter will be required from all agencies that have placed conditions on the map.
-The letter will state that "all conditions placed on P 19-0003 by (that agency) have been satisfied."
+- 16. All survey monuments must be set prior to the filing the Parcel Map. - 17.
+Situs addressing for the project shall be coordinated with the County Surveyors Office prior to filing the Final Map. - 18.
+Prior to filing the Parcel Map, a letter will be required from all agencies that have placed conditions on the map.
+The letter will state that "all conditions placed on P 19-0011 by (that agency) have been satisfied."
 The letter is to be sent to the County Surveyor and copied to the Applicant.

-El Dorado County Air Quality Management District:
+El Dorado County Air Quality Management District

-- 25. Asbestos Dust: Current County records indicate the subject property is located within the Asbestos Review Area.
+- 19. Asbestos Dust: Current County records indicate the subject property is located within the Asbestos Review Area.
 An Asbestos Dust Mitigation Plan (ADMP) Application with applicable fees shall be submitted to and approved by the AQMD prior to the project construction if the project moves more than 20 cubic yards of soil, pursuant to AQMD Rule 223.2, Fugitive Dust Asbestos Hazard Mitigation.
-Mitigation measures for the control of fugitive dust shall comply with the requirements of Rule 223, Fugitive Dust General Requirements, and Rule 223.2 Fugitive Dust Asbestos Hazard Mitigation. - 26.
-Paving: Project construction will involve road development and shall adhere to AQMD Cutback and Emulsified Asphalt Paving Materials (Rule 224). - 27.
-Painting/Coating: The project construction may involve the application of architectural coating, which shall adhere to AQMD Rule 215 Architectural Coatings. - 28.
+Mitigation measures for the control of fugitive dust shall comply with the requirements of Rule 223, Fugitive Dust General Requirements, and Rule 223.2 Fugitive Dust Asbestos Hazard Mitigation. - 20.
+Paving: Project construction will involve road development and shall adhere to AQMD Cutback and Emulsified Asphalt Paving Materials (Rule 224). - 21.
+Painting/Coating: The project construction may involve the application of architectural coating, which shall adhere to AQMD Rule 215 Architectural Coatings. - 22.
 Open Burning: Burning of wastes that result from "Land Development Clearing" must be permitted through the AQMD.
-Only dry vegetative waste materials originating from the property may be disposed of using an open outdoor fire (Rule 300 Open Burning). - 29.
-Construction Emissions: During construction, all self-propelled diesel-fueled engines greater than 25 horsepower shall be in compliance with the California Air Resources Board (CARB) Regulation for In-Use Off-Road Diesel Fueled Fleets (§ 2449 et al, Title 13, Article 4.8, Chapter 9, California Code of Regulations (CCR)).
-Questions on applicability should be directed to CARB at 1-866-634-3735 CARB is responsible for enforcement of this regulation. - 30.
+Only dry vegetative waste materials originating from the property may be disposed of using an open outdoor fire (Rule 300 Open Burning).

+- 23. Construction Emissions: During construction, all self-propelled diesel-fueled engines greater than 25 horsepower shall be in compliance with the California Air Resources Board (CARB) Regulation for In-Use Off-Road Diesel Fueled Fleets (§ 2449 et al, Title 13, Article 4.8, Chapter 9, California Code of Regulations (CCR)).
+Questions on applicability should be directed to CARB at 1-866-634-3735 CARB is responsible for enforcement of this regulation. - 24.
 Portable Equipment: All portable combustion engine equipment with a rating of 50 horsepower or greater shall be registered with the California Air Resources Board (CARB).
 A copy of the current portable equipment registration shall be with said equipment.
-The applicant shall provide a complete list of heavy-duty diesel-fueled equipment to be used on this project, which includes the make, model, year of equipment, daily hours of operations of each piece of equipment.
+The applicant shall provide a complete list of heavy-duty diesel-fueled equipment to be used on this project, which includes the make, model, year of equipment, and daily hours of operations of each piece of equipment.

-El Dorado County Environmental Management Department:
+El Dorado County Environmental Management Department

-31. Prior to filing the final map, proposed parcels to be served by an onsite wastewater treatment system ("septic system") shall demonstrate a soil percolation rate of 120 minutes per inch or lower and must contain one or more dispersal areas meeting the minimum dispersal area requirements to the satisfaction of Environmental Management.
+- 25. Prior to filing the final map, proposed parcels to be served by an onsite wastewater treatment system ("septic system") shall demonstrate a soil percolation rate of 120 minutes per inch or lower and must contain one or more dispersal areas meeting the minimum dispersal area requirements to the satisfaction of the Environmental Management Department, Environmental Health Division. - 26.
+Prior to the filing of the final map, proposed parcels to be served by private well shall submit required well production reports to the satisfaction of the Environmental Management Department, Environmental Health Division.